 Most of the exact weight limits and carry on restrictions vary across airlines as well as between domestic and international flights.
 Don’t assume you know what they are, even if you have a rough idea – you don’t want to be caught 5 kilograms over and $75 short because you didn’t do your homework.

-- Luggage Limits – This site gives you an updated and easily search-able listing of every airline’s restrictions on luggage, as well as the fees associated with them.
+- Carry-On Size Chart – Travel Made Simple gives you an updated and easily search-able listing of every airline’s restrictions on luggage, as well as the fees associated with them.

 - Measure Your Luggage – Using either a digital luggage scale or holding your bags or hopping up on a regular scale, find out how heavy your bags are.